-Fly ash is a coal combustion product, part of a set of products that makes up the most abundant waste materials worldwide.
+Fly ash is a coal combustion product.
+It is part of a set of products that makes up the most abundant waste materials worldwide.
 If not collected, this waste material is blown out with the flue gas in a coal fired power plant.
-This ash exists after combustion because ash adheres to coal, making up between 1-15% of its weight.
-The ash remains after combustion and about 90% of the ash is fly ash while 10% is bottom ash.
+Fly ash exists after combustion because ash adheres to coal, making up between 1-15% of its weight.
+About 90% of the ash is fly ash, while 10% is bottom ash.
 Fly ash is composed of tiny, airborne particles and is thus considered to be a type of particulate matter or particle pollution.
 Below is a comparison of fly ash and bottom ash, to show the size difference of the particles and the difference in texture.

-Along with the health and environmental impacts of fly ash, one issue with it is that it exists in massive quantities.
-Although the total coal ash generation varies from year to year depending on the amount and ash content of the coal burned, the amount of coal ash has been increasing since 1996.
+Along with the health and environmental impacts of fly ash, an additional issue is that it exists in massive quantities.
+The amount of coal burned and its ash content dictates the total amount of coal ash generated each year.
+The amount of coal ash has been increasing since 1996.

 Fly ash can have a different chemical makeup depending on where the coal was mined.
 Broadly speaking, fly ash is a pollutant, and it contains acidic, toxic, and radioactive matter.
 This ash can contain lead, arsenic, mercury, cadmium, and uranium.
 The EPA found that significant exposure to fly ash and other components of coal ash increases a persons risk of developing cancer and other respiratory diseases.
-As well, wet ash ponds can pollute groundwater and if ingested, the arsenic contaminated water increases a persons risk of developing cancer.
-Additionally, inhalation or ingestion of the toxins in fly ash can have nervous system impacts, cognitive defects, developmental delays, and behavioral problems along with increasing a persons chance of developing lung disease, kidney disease, and gastrointestinal illness.
+Wet ash ponds can pollute groundwater and if ingested, the arsenic contaminated water increases a person's risk of developing cancer.
+Inhalation or ingestion of the toxins in fly ash can have impacts on the nervous system, causing cognitive defects, developmental delays, and behavioral problems while also increasing a person's chance of developing lung disease, kidney disease, and gastrointestinal illness.

 The sheer amount of fly ash that exists is a problem.
 The EPA estimates that 140 million tons of coal ash are generated each year, with fly ash making up a majority of this ash.

-Some power plants dispose of coal ash in surface impoundments - known as wet ash ponds because the ash is kept wet to ensure it doesn't fly away - or in landfills, while others get rid of the ash by putting it into a waterway.
+Some power plants dispose of coal ash in surface impoundments - known as wet ash ponds because the ash is kept wet to ensure it does not fly away - or in landfills, while others get rid of the ash by putting it into a waterway.
 It can also be recycled into several different materials.
-Fly ash has long been used as an additive in cement, grout, or concrete or to stabilize road beds as a fill material.
+Fly ash has long been used as an additive in cement, grout, and concrete or to stabilize road beds as a fill material.
 About 43% of the fly ash in the USA is recycled.
-Re-purposing this coal ash reduces greenhouse gas emissions and reduces the space taken up in landfills by this ash.
-Greenhouse gas emissions are reduced because concrete and brick making are significant contributors to greenhouse gas emissions, and thus using fly ash to reduce the amount of brick or concrete produced helps reduce these emissions.
-There are also economic benefits of re-purposing fly ash.
-This includes reduced costs associated with its disposal, increased revenue from the sale of new coal ash products, and savings from using coal ash instead of other more costly materials.
+Re-purposing this coal ash reduces greenhouse gas emissions and reduces the amount of space taken up in landfills by this ash.
+Making concrete and bricks released a significant amount of greenhouse gases.
+Using fly ash in the manufacturing process reduces these emissions.
+There are also economic benefits of re-purposing fly ash, including reduced costs associated with its disposal, increased revenue from the sale of new coal ash products, and savings from using coal ash instead of other more costly materials.
 Although re-purposing this ash reduces environmental effects, there are critics who say that the use of fly ash in building materials is dangerous, as there could be air contamination from leaching chemicals.